kevinblumenfeld/PSCloudTools/PSCompliance/docs/Get-LAComplianceSearch.md

 Simply use Get-LAConnected,  e.g.
 Get-LAConnected -Tenant Contoso -Compliance

-** If run with the All switch, it will output all the searches, one per row and a column for each location (all locations of Exchange, SharePoint, OneDrive & PublicFolders)
+** If run with the All switch, it will output all the searches, one per row and a column for each location (all locations of Exchange, SharePoint & PublicFolders)
   ** this report will report on everything

-If run with no switches, it will output all included Exchange mailboxes with each search name If run with the SharePoint switch, it will output all included SharePoint Sites with each search name If run with the OneDrive switch, it will output all included OneDrive Sites with each search name If run with the PublicFolder switch, it will output all included Public Folders with each search name
+If run with no switches, it will output all included Exchange mailboxes with each search name If run with the SharePoint switch, it will output all included SharePoint Sites with each search name If run with the PublicFolder switch, it will output if All or None of the Public Folders are searched with each search name

 ## EXAMPLES